jamii/imp/diary.md

 ## Interlude

-I've been trying to extend Yannakiki's algorithm to handle primitives (ie infinite relations such as addition).
+I've been trying to extend Yannakakis' algorithm to handle primitives (ie infinite relations such as addition).
 I initially thought I could just treat them as normal relations during planning and then replace them by finite relations during the semijoin phase.
 The trouble is that many uses of primitives create cyclic queries, which I was hoping to punt on for a while longer eg

 ```
 ?bid is the max buy in market ?m with price ?bp and quant ?bq